Selected Passages from Hungarian-Ottoman Wars

 King Louis XIV of France (in 1667)

-After the victorious Battle of Szentgotthárd, the Hungarian and Croatian noblemen were outraged by the Peace Treaty of Vasvár the Habsburgs made with the Ottomans.
-The high lords began to consider how they could liberate Hungary without the Habsburgs, or even against Vienna.
-The most significant members of the so-far loyal Hungarian elite aristocracy have become utterly disappointed in their ruler and decided to turn against him.
-Tensions were growing and Zrínyi Péter (Petar Zrinski), the younger brother of Zrínyi Miklós was particularly angry with the Habsburgs.
-However, the Conspiration against them was created by Prince Rákóczi Ferenc I of Transylvania, and he was the leader of the plotters in East Hungary.
+After the victorious battle of Szentgotthárd, the Hungarian and Croatian nobility were outraged by the Habsburgs’ peace treaty of Vasvár with the Ottomans.
+The nobles began to consider how they could liberate Hungary without the Habsburgs, or even against Vienna.
+The most important members of the hitherto loyal Hungarian elite aristocracy became utterly disillusioned with their ruler and decided to turn against him.

 The Battle of Saint Gotthard (Szentgotthárd) 1664

-In general terms, the aristocratic alliance, which lasted for some seven years, chased dreams far more daring than it was ever capable of realizing.
-The initial lack of seriousness of the conspirators, led by the noblemen Wesselényi, Zrínyi Péter, the Croatian Ban, and Nádasdy Ferenc, is shown by the fact that in 1665, at Murány Castle, they wanted to restore the unity and sovereignty of Hungary by plotting to assassinate the pro-Hapsburg Polish marshal Lubomirski or kidnap and blackmail Emperor Leopold, with plans that were worthy of adventure novels.
+In general, the aristocratic alliance, which lasted for about seven years, chased dreams far more daring than it was ever able to realize.
+The initial lack of seriousness of the conspirators, led by the noblemen Wesselényi, Zrínyi Péter, the Croatian Ban and Nádasdy Ferenc, is shown by the fact that in 1665, at Murány Castle, they wanted to restore the unity and sovereignty of Hungary by plotting to assassinate the pro-Hapsburg Polish marshal Lubomirski or to kidnap and blackmail Emperor Leopold, with plans worthy of adventure novels.

-From the very beginning, the Wesselényi family tried to gain the support of Leopold I’s main opponent, Louis XIV, but received only promises from him; French diplomacy was only interested in the Hungarian overlords’ cause to create uncertainty in the Emperor’s hinterland, so after the end of the Devolution War – in 1668 – Louis made peace with the Habsburgs and turned away from the conspirators.
+From the outset, the Wesselényi family tried to gain the support of Leopold’s main opponent, Louis XIV, but received only promises from him; French diplomacy was only interested in the Hungarian overlords’ cause of creating insecurity in the emperor’s hinterland, so that after the end of the War of Devolution – in 1668 – Louis made peace with the Habsburgs and turned away from the conspirators.

-The conspiracy was named after Palatine Wesselényi Ferenc, though.
-As for Rákóczi, he was brought up as a Reformed protestant man but after the unlucky Polish war of his father, Prince Rákóczi György II, he could not inherit his throne at once.
-He became a Roman Catholic because of his mother, Lady Báthory Zsófia.
-(Please, note that I use the Oriental name order for Hungarians where family names come first.)
-Rákóczi Ferenc married Ilona, the daughter of Zrínyi Péter on 1 March, 1666.
-It was Zrínyi Péter, his father-in-law who involved him in the conspiracy.
+However, the conspiracy was named after Palatine Wesselényi Ferenc.
+As for Rákóczi, he was brought up as a Reformed Protestant, but after the unfortunate Polish War of his father, Prince Rákóczi György II, he could not inherit the throne immediately.
+He became a Roman Catholic through his mother, Lady Báthory Zsófia.
+(Please note that I am using the Oriental name order for Hungarians, where surnames come first).
+Rákóczi Ferenc married Ilona, the daughter of Zrínyi Péter, on 1 March 1666.
+It was Zrínyi Péter, his father-in-law, who involved him in the conspiracy.

 Zrínyi Ilona

-They had been in contact with France and Venice as well.
-Palatine Wesselényi was upset because he felt he had been set aside by the Habsburgs.
-The alliance between Palatine Wesselényi Ferenc, Chief Judge of the Country Nádasdy Ferenc, and Duke (Bán) of Croatia Zrínyi Péter (Petar Zrinski) was signed on 19 December 1666: the so-called Wesselényi Conspiracy has begun.
-However, they could not keep the treaty in secret for long, though.
-When it came to light, huge unrest and dissatisfaction spread among all the noble and common classes of Hungarian society.
-Partly, because the Treaty had accepted all the recently achieved Ottoman conquest, partly because the Hungarian Estates had been omitted from the document.
+They were also in contact with France and Venice.
+Palatine Wesselényi was angry because he felt he had been sidelined by the Habsburgs.
+On 19 December 1666, the alliance was signed between Palatine Wesselényi Ferenc, Chief Magistrate Nádasdy Ferenc, and Duke (Bán) of Croatia Zrínyi Péter (Petar Zrinski): the so-called Wesselényi Conspiracy began.
+But they could not keep the treaty secret for long.

-Péter met Wesselényi in the Upper Lands of Hungary in Stubnyafördő in April and they signed a further agreement in which they offered their mutual help to each other whereas the countries of Hungary, Croatia, Dalmatia, and Slavonia would „never abandon each other in their plight”.
-Although Chief Judge of the Country Nádasdy Ferenc disliked both Wesselényi and Zrínyi, he joined them in July, perhaps in the hope of getting the rank of the Palatine.
-He sent his letter by an envoy to Wesselényi who put aside their conflict and answered him in a very warm letter.
+Zrínyi Péter met Wesselényi Ferenc in April in Stubnyafördő in Upper Hungary, and they signed another agreement in which they offered each other mutual assistance, while the countries of Hungary, Croatia, Dalmatia, and Slavonia would ‘never abandon each other in their distress’.
+Although Nádasdy Ferenc, the Chief Judge of the country, disliked both Wesselényi and Zrínyi, he joined them in July, perhaps in the hope of obtaining the rank of Palatine.
+He sent his letter through an envoy to Wesselényi, who put aside their conflict and answered him in a very warm letter.

 The treaty between Zrínyi and Wesselényi

-The alliance between the three high lords has been ready by December 1667.
-Weirdly enough, the three plotters met personally at the wedding of Emperor Leopold in Vienna.
-While Wesselényi was thinking about establishing contacts with the Turks, Zrínyi didn`t really like this.
-He was rather thinking of getting help from France.
-Yet, they signed their secret Treaty on 19 December:
+The alliance between the three lords was complete by December 1667.
+Curiously, the three conspirators met in person at the wedding of Emperor Leopold in Vienna.
+While Wesselényi was thinking of making contact with the Turks, Zrínyi was not so keen.
+He preferred to seek help from France.
+Nevertheless, they signed their secret treaty on 19 December:

-„We, Count Wesselényi Ferenc of Hadad, Palatine of Hungary, along with Count Nádasdy Ferenc of Fogarasföld, Chief Judge of the Country, and Count Zrínyi Péter, Bán (Duke) of Croatia, have seen how Hungary and the Hungarian Nation had been thrown into a perilous situation by both the obvious enemy and the pseudo-friend who was supposed to provide shelter.
-Nevertheless, we, three of us have obliged ourselves to save this small remaining nation and Christianity in this plightful situation.
-We will do anything we can think of with our minds in order to preserve and advance all the cases of Hungary and our nation even if we have to plead for others` help.
-We will do nothing without informing each other.
-We oblige ourselves by faith and swear that all these things must be kept secret.
-This was why we have all given our signatures and seals onto this letter.”
+“We, Count Wesselényi Ferenc of Hadad, Palatine of Hungary, together with Count Nádasdy Ferenc of Fogarasföld, Supreme Judge of the country, and Count Zrínyi Péter, Bán (Duke) of Croatia, have seen how Hungary and the Hungarian nation have been placed in a dangerous situation by both the obvious enemy and the pseudo-friend who was supposed to shelter them.
+Nevertheless, we, the three of us, have committed ourselves to saving this small remaining nation and Christianity in this desperate situation.
+We will do everything in our power to preserve and promote the cause of Hungary and our nation, even if we have to ask for help from others.
+We will not do anything without informing each other.
+We pledge and swear that all these things must be kept secret.
+That is why we have all signed and sealed this letter.”

 Nádasdy Ferenc

-In fact, Rákóczi was not very popular in the Protestant Eastern counties of Royal Hungary.
-He could count on their support only by granting them privileges and liberties.
-He signed a treaty with the Calvinist noblemen in April 1669 and promised them to return those incomes, churches, and the high school at Sárospatak that his Catholic mother had taken away from them. the Protestant noblemen were upset because of the forced re-Catholization politics of the Habsburgs so they elected Rákóczi as their leader.
+Rákóczi was not very popular in the Protestant eastern counties of Kingdom Hungary.
+He could only gain their support by granting them privileges and freedoms.
+In April 1669, he signed a treaty with the Calvinist nobles, promising to return to them the lands, churches, and grammar school at Sárospatak that his Catholic mother had taken away from them.
+The Protestant nobles, angered by the Habsburgs’ forced re-Catholicisation policy, elected Rákóczi as their leader.

 Prince Rákóczi Ferenc I (1645-1676)

-However, the Diet of Eperjes (Presov) in May was not so peaceful because the previously dominant Catholic and Reformed noblemen were confronted by the estates of Transylvania who were mostly of the Evangelic faith and they did not support the uprising against the Habsburgs so much.
-On the other hand, the coronation of the new Polish king was beneficial to the Habsburgs as well.
-On the whole, the outbreak of the open conflict with the Habsburgs should have been delayed.
-But Petar Zrinski / Zrínyi Péter had dreams about becoming King of Croatia, and he was not famous for being a very patient person.
+However, the Diet of Eperjes (Presov) in May was not so peaceful, as the previously dominant Catholic and Reformed nobles were confronted with the Transylvanian Estates, which were mostly of Evangelical faith and less supportive of the uprising against the Habsburgs.
+On the other hand, the coronation of the new Polish king also benefited the Habsburgs.
+All in all, the outbreak of open conflict with the Habsburgs should have been delayed.
+But Petar Zrinski / Zrínyi Péter had dreams of becoming king of Croatia, and he was not known to be a very patient person.

 Zrínyi Péter (Petar Zrinski)